 Some locals believed that the moms deserved to be punished.
 Cross told me that she and the other women were repeatedly threatened with physical assault, rape, and the removal of their children.
 “Squatting is stealing, regardless of who owns the property,” Gene Stangel wrote to the Mercury News.
 But thousands of others across the country saw the battle for Mom’s House as their own.
 More than 500,000 Americans live in shelters or on the street; there isn’t a single county where a full-time minimum-wage worker can afford to rent a two-bedroom apartment.
 Meanwhile, Steven Mnuchin, nicknamed the “foreclosure king” for his work at Goldman Sachs before the recession and his subsequent acquisition of OneWest Bank, which unlawfully evicted thousands of people between 2009 and 2015, is now secretary of the Treasury; Wilbur Ross, secretary of Commerce, made a fortune servicing subprime loans.

 Alameda County declined to pursue criminal charges against the moms and their allies, but the Sheriff’s Office has refused to apologize for its show of force.
 Sergeant Ray Kelly, the agency’s public information officer, told me that the Sheriff’s Office has no regrets and that the AR15s and ballistic vehicle were commensurate to the threat posed by “anarchist and criminal elements” among the moms’ allies, based on social media and tips from an informant.
-Fife believes that the Sheriff’s Office was targeting Fred Hampton, Jr., a Chicago-based activist who had flown in to offer support.
-Hampton’s father, a prominent Black Panther, was murdered by the FBI in 1969.
+Fife believes that the Sheriff’s Office was targeting Fred Hampton Jr., a Chicago-based activist who had flown in to offer support.
+Hampton’s father, a prominent Black Panther, was killed by the Chicago police and the FBI in 1969.

 Footage of the crowd from the morning of the eviction shows only protesters chanting: “Stop the eviction, we won’t move” and “The rent is too damn high.”
 The next day, the mothers returned to the house to gather their furniture and other belongings, as Wedgewood had promised they could—though Wedgewood disputes this.
 Cross told me that they arrived to find everything thrown onto the street, in a broken, muddy pile.